EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 In addition, W3C Verifiable Credentials provide cryptographic flexibility so that we can take advantage of well-established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS.

 Verifiable Credentials include claims about legal or natural persons and are requested, stored, and presented using the organisational wallet.
-An enterprise credential is bound to a legal person by its DID.
+An organisational credential is bound to a legal person by its DID.
-The organisational wallet can be configured to act autonomously by signing and presenting the enterprise credential.
+The organisational wallet can be configured to act autonomously by signing and presenting the organisational credential.
-Furthermore, enterprise credentials may express the roles of natural persons in the enterprise by referencing their organisation-specific DID.
+Furthermore, organisational credentials may express the roles of natural persons in the enterprise by referencing their organisation-specific DID.
-As a result, natural persons can sign and present enterprise credentials to prove certain roles or rights (see sections [3.4 Signatory Rights](#34-signatory-rights) and [3.5 Power of Attorney](#35-power-of-attorney)).
+As a result, natural persons can sign and present organisational credentials to prove certain roles or rights (see sections [3.4 Signatory Rights](#34-signatory-rights) and [3.5 Power of Attorney](#35-power-of-attorney)).

 One of the key differences between organisational wallets and personal wallets is their availability and the need to operate autonomously.
 This requires protocols that do not require human intervention.